By Seth Kinker, email@example.com

 Many things factored into his decision.
 He knew his roommate, Layne, through his church youth group and Layne’s dad is also Concordia Athletic Director Lonnie Pries.

 “I just continued to talk to (head) coach (Ricky) Yahn and (assistant) coach (Kyle) Thoms,” said Kelly.
-“I went for a visit and
+“I went for a visit and I kind of just saw that it was a good fit for me, it just made a lot of sense.”

 “Coach Yahn talked about needing a quicker big guy who’s able to get in and rebound and also get out and shoot outside,” continued Kelly.
 “I thought I would be able to fill that position well and so did he.”